rust-ndarray/ndarray/README.rst

 ----------

 - Generic N-dimensional array
-- Owned arrays and views
+- Owned arrays and array views

-  - ``ArrayBase``:
-    The N-dimensional array type itself.
-  - ``Array``:
-    An array where the data is owned uniquely.
-  - ``RcArray``:
-    An array where the data has shared ownership and is copy on write.
-  - ``ArrayView``, ``ArrayViewMut``:
-    Lightweight array views.

 - Slicing, also with arbitrary step size, and negative indices to mean elements from the end of the axis.
-- Iteration and most operations are efficient on arrays with contiguous innermost dimension.
-- Array views can be used to slice and mutate any ``[T]`` data.
+- Views and subviews of arrays; iterators that yield subviews.

 Status and Lookout
 ------------------

-- Still iterating on and evolving the API
+- Still iterating on and evolving the crate

   + The crate is continuously developing, and breaking changes are expected during evolution from version to version.
-We adhere to semver, but alpha releases break at will.
-  + We adopt the newest stable rust features we need.
+We adopt the newest stable rust features if we need them.

-- Performance status:
+- Performance:

-  + Performance of an operation depends on the memory layout of the array or array view.
-Especially if it's a binary operation, which needs matching memory layout to be efficient (with some exceptions).
-  + Arithmetic optimizes very well if the arrays are have contiguous inner dimension.
-  + The higher order functions like ``.map()``, ``.map_inplace()`` and ``.zip_mut_with()`` are the most efficient ways to perform single traversal and lock step traversal respectively.
-  + ``.iter()`` is efficient for c-contiguous arrays.
-  + Can use BLAS in matrix multiplication
+  + Prefer higher order methods and arithmetic operations on arrays first, then iteration, and as a last priority using indexed algorithms.
+  + Efficient floating point matrix multiplication even for very large matrices; can optionally use BLAS to improve it further.

 Crate Feature Flags
 -------------------